phantasma-io/SuperBot/README.md

 ### Single User Variables

-If saveToDisk is true, not only will it save any changes of the variable's value to the database, but everytime the bot restarts it will also attempt to overwrite the start value defined in JSON with any value stored on the database!
+If saveToDisk is true, not only will it save any changes of the variable's value to the database, but everytime the bot restarts it will also attempt to overwrite the start value defined in JSON (if it is defined) with any value stored on the database!